 - The first stage is the Concern Stage.
 This is the stage where family members are assisting the substance user, with genuine concern.
 Family members are beginning to negatively experience the effects of alcohol and drug use by a loved one.
 At this stage the family typically is not aware of the situation they are facing.

-The second phase is the Defense Stage, after the “first blockout.”
+- The second phase is the Defense Stage, after the “first blockout.”
 During the first “blockout” family members block out the reality and severity of the situation.
 The family truly believes that they can handle the substance use and its effects on them.
 Substance users often experience “blackouts”, a period of time when they have no memory of events.
 Blackouts are caused by serious impairment or by a period of coming off heavy alcohol or drug use.
 The effect of “blockouts” by family and significant others is similar to a blackout caused by alcohol or drug use.

 - The result of accepting this responsibility is more frequent and increasingly severe “blockouts.”
 Family members don’t remember all the negative behavior of the user and tend to minimize the consequences.
 They block out the seriousness of the substance use and its effects on them.
 Family members want to believe that the substance user is being truthful that he or she has it under control and will, or has, quit using.
 Families believe everything will work itself out.

-After repeated “blockouts” comes the Adaptation Phase.
+- After repeated “blockouts” comes the Adaptation Phase.
 During this phase, family members begin to change their behavior to adapt to the substance user’s behavior.
 This is a critical phase that may cause family members to either become obsessed with the chemically dependent person.
 They face increasingly serious problems and could begin to drink or use drugs, too.
-The family has accepted that problem is the way it is, They have begun to adjust to it.
+The family has accepted that problem is the way it is; they have begun to adjust to it.

-Next comes the Exhaustion Phase, when family members defend their use of intoxicant emotions, just like the substance user defends his use of drugs or alcohol.
+- Next comes the Exhaustion Phase, when family members defend their use of intoxicant emotions, just like the substance user defends his use of drugs or alcohol.
 The emotions are justified by their hope that they are doing the best for the person consuming alcohol and/or drugs.
 As a result, family members lose their self-worth and experience severe anxiety or depression.
 All excuses fail.
 Fear, shame and guilt rule their lives.
 Hopefully, they have reached their bottom.

-Family members must choose to admit they, too, have a problem.
+Family members may choose to admit they, too, have a problem.
 They need recovery or they will face increasingly difficult situations, failing mental and physical health and financial difficulties.
 This condition cannot continue on its current path.
 When substance use becomes severe and compulsive, the user cannot stop one his or her own.
 Sufficient treatment is necessary to stop the progression of the condition.

 When family members reach this point, seeking and accepting assistance to deal with the situation is always necessary.
 There are multiple options for families who are willing to accept help.
 Seek a family counselor at a substance abuse treatment center.
 Find a therapist who specialized in substance abuse and family counseling.
 Locate Al-Anon and Nar-Anon programs in your area.
 As family and friends commit to making significant changes in themselves, the substance user has to adjust.
 If both the established family dynamic continues unabated, the condition will continue to spiral out of control.